apache/accumulo-website/_docs-2/troubleshooting/basic.md

 file.
 By default, this is defined in `conf/accumulo-env.sh` as `ACCUMULO_LOG_DIR`.
 Look in the `$ACCUMULO_LOG_DIR/tserver*.log` file.
 Specifically, check the end of the file.

-**The tablet server did not start and the debug log does not exists!
+**The tablet server did not start and the debug log does not exist!
 What happened?**

 When the individual programs are started, the stdout and stderr output of these programs are stored in `.out` and `.err` files in